 What Could Happen to Me after an Arrest for Driving Drunk in Virginia?

-Virginia Law section 46.2-391.2 states that a driver who takes and fails a blood alcohol content (BAC) test is going to have his or her driver’s license automatically suspended.
+Virginia Law section 46.2-391.2 states that a driver who fails a blood alcohol content (BAC) test is going to have their driver’s license automatically suspended.
 The license suspension is an administrative suspension and it happens immediately.
 This means even if you don’t get convicted of drunk driving, you could be prohibited to drive.
 You have the right to fight against this and should have an attorney help you do so.

 In addition to the administrative suspension, you could face a court trial to determine if you are guilty of drunk driving.
 If you are found guilty and it is your first offense, your license could be revoked for a year and you’ll be fined at least $250.
 For a second offense, the minimum fine goes up to $500 and you could face a possible jail term of up to a year.

 Third-time offenders, those with kids in the car, and those with high BACs above 0.15 percent also face more serious penalties.
 The Virginia DMV provides a comprehensive summary of the potential jail time, fines and license suspensions you could face if convicted under varying circumstances.

 Should I Plea Bargain or Fight My Drunk Driving Charges?